CpaterCodes/Bank-Test-Practice/README.md

 (status: building tests)
 ```

-While there is still much to be done with regards to refactoring and formatting tests and code, I feel that
+While there is still much to be done with regards to refactoring and formatting tests and
-the project is starting to come together.
+code,I feel that the project is starting to come together.
+I am taking a strictly test-driven
+approach to development on this project, mocking dependencies to the best of my ability.
+This is
+so that I can break up my development process into smaller, more manageable chunks and keep my
+focus on the external behaviour exhibited by the design rather than worrying excessively about
+the internal states.

 **To run:**